RandyHuynh5815/RandyHuynh5815/README.md

 ## Hi There! 👋

-### My name is Randy Huynh (he/him/his), and I am currently a third-year CS major at the University of California, Irvine.
+### My name is Randy Huynh (he/him/his), and I am currently a fourtg-year CS major at the University of California, Irvine.

-I have many interests in both computer science and mathematics, and am currently an aspiring machine learning engineer, data scientist and computer science professor.
+I have many interests in both computer science and statistics and am currently an aspiring machine learning engineer, data scientist, and computer science professor.
 I am currently working as a undergraduate researcher for [Professor Michael Shindler](https://www.ics.uci.edu/~mikes/), front-end developer on the ICSSC Projects Committee, mentor for AI@UCI and a Tech Organizer for Hack@UCI.
 My works will touch upon the fields of web development, ML, NLP, statistics and data science.

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/randy-huynh-a917161b5/).
 View my resume [here](https://drive.google.com/file/d/1m1T9GcqH7yYIJi_hjLegBBPKiMfL3P8H/view?usp=sharing).